Portugal - UNESCO

 "The Monastery of the Dominicans of Batalha was built to commemorate the victory of the Portuguese over the Castilians at the battle of Aljubarrota in 1385.
 It was to be the Portuguese monarchy's main building project for the next two centuries."

-• Moda Monastery of the Hieronymites and Tower of Belém in Lisbon
+• Social Monastery of the Hieronymites and Tower of Belém in Lisbon

 Monastery of the Hieronymites and Tower of Belém in Lisbon